 Confirm Your NAP Consistency

 As a local business, it’s crucial that your business’ name, address, and phone number (NAP) is consistent everywhere online.
-It helps people find you online and Google rewards businesses who stay consistent.
+It helps people find you online, and Google rewards businesses that stay consistent.

 Get on Google Maps to Boost Your Local Real Estate SEO